 Edgardo Colón-Emeric is an assistant professor of theology at Duke University and senior strategist for the Hispanic House of Studies at Duke Divinity School, which was established to assist the North Carolina and Western North Carolina Annual Conferences of the United Methodist Church and Duke Divinity School in supporting and strengthening ministries to and with Hispanics and Latinos in North Carolina.
-He is an ordained elder in the North Carolina Annual Conference.
+On July 1, 2018, Dr. Colón-Emeric will also become the faculty director for the Center for Reconciliation.
+Colón-Emeric is an ordained elder in the North Carolina Annual Conference and serves in the United Methodist Committee on Faith and Order.
+He directs the Central American Methodist Course of Study and serves on national and international Methodist-Catholic dialogues.
 His ecumenical study of Wesley, Aquinas, and Christian perfection received the 2008 Aquinas Dissertation Prize from Ave Maria University and was published by Baylor University Press.
 His research interests focus on the intersections of dogmatic theology and Hispanic questions.

 Colón-Emeric will be teaching the Theology of Reconciliation seminar.